Do you or your partner snore, making it difficult for one or even both of you to sleep properly?

 This technique is again aimed at stiffening your soft palate to stop vibration.
 However, rather than an injection as above, it uses radio waves to shrink and stiffen the palate.

-There are also a number of other devices or treatments available, such as mouth and nose sprays or mouth exercises.
-However, there’s generally even less evidence available to support their effectiveness.
+There are a number of other devices or treatments available, such as mouth and nose sprays or mouth exercises.
+However, there’s little evidence to support their effectiveness.
 Most experts don’t recommend these options very highly, but they are inexpensive so may be worth trying if nothing else helps.

-Perhaps the most effective way to do this is to use some good earplugs.
+Perhaps the most effective way to do this is to use earplugs.
 These will at least reduce the noise level and with luck may stop it disturbing you altogether.

 You could also try using some noise-cancelling headphones along with some relaxing music.
-They might not block out the very loudest of snorers, but they will certainly muffle the noise.
+They might not block out the very loudest of snorers, but they might help muffle the noise.

-You may still be feeling a bit uncertain about which snoring treatment is right for you.
-The first thing to recognize is that, despite all the hype, there’s no 100% miracle cure out there.
-Therefore, it’s often a case of needing to do some trial and error, with some perseverance in trying different solutions.
+The first thing to recognize is that, despite all the hype, there’s no 100% miracle cure.
+So you might find it’s a case of doing some trial and error.

-To help you decide where to start, you can try the following step-by-step approach:
+To help you decide where to start, you can try the following approach:

-- Firstly, if you’re concerned that you may be suffering from sleep apnea it’s important to see your doctor.
+- Firstly, if you snore loudly or have other signs of sleep apnea, it’s important to discuss it with your doctor.

-- Using the tests in this article, try and figure out if you snore through your mouth or nose.
+- Using the tests in this article, try to work out if you snore through your mouth or nose.

-- Regardless of what type of snorer you are, get your partner to help you find out if you only snore, or snore a lot worse, when lying on your back.
+- Regardless of what type of snorer you are, get your partner to help you find out if you only snore, or snore a lot worse when lying on your back.
 If that’s the case, try to sleep on your side.
-It could be easier and more comfortable than the various anti-snoring devices.

 - If a mouth device doesn’t work, try a chin strap or vestibular shield.